Get startedGet started for free

 6. Our app

-When run from the command-line, your app will be served on a local server, and you may see something like this in your terminal.
-The message lets you know that the app is being served, what server address to go to in your browser, and a warning that we set debug to True, and are therefore in testing mode.
-We can access the app via any web browser such as Google Chrome.
-When you update code locally in your script and hit save, you can refresh the browser to see the app change without re-running the code.
+When launched, Dash starts a local server.
+In your terminal, you'll see a message with the server address.
+It will also warn that debug mode is on, which is fine for development.
+We can access the app via any web browser, such as Google Chrome.
+When you update the code locally in your script and hit save, you can refresh the browser to see the app change without re-running the code.
 However, please note that this is not how the exercises will run in the DataCamp code exercises.

 7. Our app in the browser